kklash/jaystring/README.md

 ## Custom Type Stringification

-If you have types which `jaystring` doesn't understand, you can declare a `.toJayString()` method on their instances, which will be called when passed to `jaystring`. if `.toJayString()` doesn't return a string, the conversion will fail and throw an error.
+If you have types which `jaystring` doesn't understand, you can declare a Symbol-identified method on their instances, which will be called when passed to `jaystring`. if this method doesn't return a string, the conversion will fail and throw an error.

 Example: